-The Company accounts for the impairment or disposal of long-lived assets according to FASB ASC Topic 360, Property, Plant and Equipment ("ASC 360").
+The Company accounts for the impairment or disposal of long-lived assets according to Financial Accounting Standards Board (the "FASB") Accounting Standards Codification ("ASC") Topic 360, Property, Plant and Equipment ("ASC 360").
 ASC 360 clarifies the accounting for the impairment of long-lived assets and for long-lived assets to be disposed of, including the disposal of business segments and major lines of business.
 Long-lived assets are reviewed when facts and circumstances indicate that the carrying value of the asset may not be recoverable.
 When necessary, impaired assets are written down to estimated fair value based on the best information available.
 Estimated fair value is generally based on either appraised value or measured by discounting estimated future cash flows.
 Considerable management judgment is necessary to estimate discounted future cash flows.
 Accordingly, actual results could vary significantly from such estimates.
-We did not record an asset impairment charge in the nine months ended September 30, 2020 or in 2019.
-At December 31, 2018, we recorded an asset impairment charge of \$0.2 million for an intangible asset acquired in the Jamestown Regional Medical Center acquisition in 2018.

-Derivative Financial Instruments and Fair Value, Including the Adoption of ASU 2017-11
+Derivative Financial Instruments and Fair Value